 Elemental Shaman DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.1.5

-On this page, you will find tips and advice to tackle Mythic+ dungeons with your Elemental Shaman in World of Warcraft — Battle for Azeroth (BfA) 8.1.5.
+In this guide, you will find tips and advice to tackle Mythic+ dungeons with your Elemental Shaman in World of Warcraft — Battle for Azeroth (BfA) 8.1.5.

 1. Elemental Shaman in Mythic+